plooliveira/ctrl/README.md

 You can access your 'Ctrl class' using the `ctrl` property.
 This property is an accessor that points to the instance of your Ctrl class.

+* Cascade State Composition allows widgets to maintain an isolated state (ctrl classes) while receiving data from parents via constructor injection.
+This creates a predictable, unidirectional data flow where children react to parent changes but manage their own local state independently.
+Is like use didUpdateWidget to update the state of the widget when some properties change but simpler.
+See `example/lib/view/counter` for a demo.

 ```dart
 import 'package:flutter/material.dart';
 import 'package:ctrl/ctrl.dart';